jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * Individual - A matrix population model constructed for a single study × species × population × treatment × period combination
 * Mean - An average (arithmetic mean) of other matrix population models (e.g. element-by-element arithmetic mean of a population's matrices across several time periods available)

-__Note:__ Generally, the mean values of unmanipulated and treatment matrices are to be kept independent of eachother (i.e. never calculate mean matrices across both unmanipulated and treatment matrices), and a mean matrix for different treatments should not to be calculated/digitized in the database.
+__Note:__ Generally, the mean values of unmanipulated and treatment matrices are to be kept independent of each other (i.e. never calculate mean matrices across both unmanipulated and treatment matrices), and a mean matrix for different treatments should not to be calculated/digitized in the database.

 * Pooled - A matrix population model that has been constructed by pooling individual-level demographic information across populations and/or periods.
 This type of matrix, when available, has always been provided by the author either in the publication or through personal communications